-QT Interval - EKG Basics
+QT Interval - ECG Basics

 The QT interval represents the time for ventricular activity including both depolarization and repolarization.